-Based on data collected by the VergeSense sensor-as-service platform across 1 million square feet of office space, we have found that 30% of conference room bookings in 2018 ended up in no-shows.
+Based on data collected by the VergeSense sensor-as-service platform across 1 million square feet of office space, we have found that 30% of conference room bookings in 2018 ended up in ghost meetings.
 So why are workers ghosting their conference rooms?

 It makes sense when you look at the broader workplace trends: conference rooms silo employees, they generally aren’t a multipurpose space, and people are often ‘trapped’ in them for extended amounts of time.
 No one wants to go to a conference based on these reasons, yet employees still find a need for booking these rooms from time-to-time.

 The primary driver of conference room use today seems to be jumping on a conference call.
 With more workers than ever before working remotely and in open offices, there is often a need to find a quiet, private space, to catch up live on call versus opting for a Slack chat.

 However, conference calls as we’ve learned, often aren’t a great thing for workplace productivity either.
 Collaboration provider LoopUp found in a survey this year that business people waste an average of 15 minutes per conference call simply getting started or dealing with distractions throughout the call.
 Previous research from Intercall also found that 60 percent of respondents admitted to doing other work or sending an email while on a conference line.